-If a problem occurs with your outboard between the scheduled maintenance cycle, immediately notify your authorized Cobalt dealer.
+If a problem occurs with your engine, propulsion unit or the cooling system between the scheduled maintenance cycle, immediately notify your authorized Cobalt dealer.
 Do not allow a problem to go unattended.
 By doing so, a minor repair could become a major overhaul.